sudheerapte/popcornserver/doc/README.md

 about a hundred megabytes.
 If Popcorn is the only thing running on a machine, it should run well in about half a GB (in addition to the OS).

+## Run-time dependencies

+Popcorn is written in NodeJS, so it requires the NodeJS runtime.
+But it has no other dependencies.
+Popcorn implements both SSE and websocket protocols entirely on its own without including any third-party libraries.

+The commands in `bin`, namely `launch` and others, are shell scripts, so they either require a UNIX/Linux machine, or at least a shell environment such as Windows Subsystem for Linux (WSL) on Windows 10.

+These scripts are quite minimal; it is always possible to launch Popcorn using a command-line invocation of `node`, giving it the `js` file named `launch.js`.